camunda-community-hub/zeebe-cherry-runtime/README.md

 # Build
-The project is configured to publish the JAR file automatically to Maven Central and to docker package a Docker image.
+The project is configured to publish the JAR file automatically to Maven Central and docker package a Docker image.

 If you want to build a local maven image, use